 China Merchants China Investment Management Limited, a company incorporated in Hong Kong, is the Investment Manager of the Company for both listed and unlisted investments.
-Mr. ZHANG Rizhong, Mr. WANG Xiaoding, Ms. KAN Ka Yee, Elizabeth and Mr. TSE Yue Kit are Directors of both the Company and the Investment Manager.
+Mr. WANG Xiaoding, Ms. KAN Ka Yee, Elizabeth and Mr. TSE Yue Kit are Directors of both the Company and the Investment Manager.
 Ms. KAN Ka Yee, Elizabeth has indirect beneficial interests in the Investment Manager.
 The Investment Manager is a connected person of the Company under Rule 14A.08 of the Listing Rules.
-The existing Investment Management Agreement entered into between the Company and the Investment Manager (the "Existing Management Agreement") on 18 October 2021 became effective on 1 January 2022 and is for a fixed term ending on 31 December 2024.
+The Investment Management Agreement entered into between the Company and the Investment Manager (the "Existing Management Agreement") on 18 October 2021 that became effective on 1 January 2022 had its fixed term expired on 31 December 2024.

-For the year ended 31 December 2022, the management fees which were calculated based on a fixed percentage on the value of the Group's adjusted assets on a quarterly basis as stipulated in the Existing Management Agreement totaling US\$11,154,282 (2021: US\$13,971,923) were paid or payable to the Investment Manager.
+For the year ended 31 December 2024, the management fees which were calculated based on a fixed percentage on the value of the Group's adjusted assets on a quarterly basis as stipulated in the Existing Management Agreement totaling US\$10,673,598 (2023: US\$10,458,859) were paid or payable to the Investment Manager.